 - The automatic stay

 A Chapter 7 case is sometimes called “liquidation.”
 In any individual bankruptcy case, certain types of property are exempt from creditors and are kept by the debtor.
-In a Chapter 7 case, all of the debtor’s assets that aren’t subject to an exemption are surrendered and liquidated or distributed in order to pay creditors’ claims.
-Still, in many individual filings, due to the exemptions, the debtor will keep most or all of his or her property, and once the case is completed, most of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are discharged.
+In a Chapter 7 case, all of the debtor’s assets for which the debtor does not, or cannot, claim an exemption are subject to being liquidated by the Chapter 7 trustee, with the net proceeds distributed in order to pay creditors’ claims.
+Still, in most individual filings, due to the exemptions, the debtor will keep most or all of their property, and once the case is completed, most (and sometimes all) of the debtor’s debts that existed prior to filing the petition (see the first paragraph of the answer to Q. 11-1 below) are “discharged” (legally eliminated).

 As explained below, eligibility for Chapter 7 is subject to a “means test,” which requires debtors making an income above certain levels to instead file a Chapter 13 case.
 This section of these materials contemplates debtors who file voluntary bankruptcy petitions.
 However, Chapter 7 cases may also be involuntarily instituted by a debtor’s creditors.
 There are no limits on the amount of debt that an individual may have and still file a Chapter 7.

 A Chapter 13 case is sometimes called “reorganization.”
-In Chapter 13, a debtor who has regular income is required to follow a “plan” that obligates the debtor to pay some or all of his or her debts over a 3-5 year period.
-Chapter 13 is available only to an individual with regular income whose unsecured debts are less than $394,725 and whose secured debts (usually a mortgage) are less than $1,184,200.
-11 U.S.C. § 109(e).
-(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until April 1, 2019.)
+In Chapter 13, a debtor who has regular income is required to follow a “plan” that obligates the debtor to pay some or all of their debts over a 3-5 year period.
+Chapter 13 is available only to an individual with regular income that owes, on the date of the filing of the petition, noncontingent, liquidated debts of less than $2,750,000 or an individual with regular income and such individual’s spouse (except a stockbroker or a commodity broker) that owe, on the date of the filing of the petition, noncontingent, liquidated debts that aggregate less than $2,750,000 .
+11 U.S.C. § 109(e)1.
+(Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically; the figures provided throughout this section will be current until two years from June 21, 2022.)
 A Chapter 13 case must be voluntary.

 Even though a Chapter 13 case requires a repayment plan that lasts several years, Chapter 13 does offer certain benefits compared with Chapter 7.
-For example, some homeowners who would lose their homes under a Chapter 7 case might be able to keep it under a Chapter 13 case.
-(With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-18 below.)
-In addition, when the debtor is facing foreclosure under a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and under a Chapter 13 case, missed payments can be cured over the term of the plan (and, in effect, the mortgage is reinstated).
+For example, some homeowners who would lose their home in a Chapter 7 case might be able to keep it in a Chapter 13 case.
+(With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-19 below.)
+In addition, when the debtor is facing foreclosure of a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and in a Chapter 13 case, missed payments can be cured over the term of the plan, thereby reinstating the mortgage.

-Chapter 12 is for “farmers.”
-The Code defines this to be someone who earned more than 80 percent of his gross income from farming during the year immediately preceding the year of filing for bankruptcy.
-11 U.S.C. § 101(20), (21).
-There are special provisions for farmer debtors and this will include filing a plan as well and devoting income in the future to pay creditors.
+Chapter 12 is for “family farmers” and “family fishermen.”
+The Code defines this to be someone who earned more than 50% of their gross income from farming or fishing during the year immediately preceding the year of filing for bankruptcy.
+11 U.S.C. § 101(18)(A), (19A).
+There are special provisions for Chapter 12 debtors, and this will include filing a plan as well and devoting income in the future to pay creditors.